A Timeline of Women Adventurers

 Zetton Buchanan – 1921 – imprisoned in an Iraqi harem after her husband was killed in a raid.

 Jennie Darlington – 1924-2017.
 Canadian explorer.
 Spent her honeymoon in Antarctica, where she was one of the first women to overwinter, and the first person to become pregnant in Antarctica.

 Dervla Murphy – 1931-present.
 Irish cyclist, travel writer.
 Traveled through the Himalayas …on a bicycle!

 Sylvia Earle – 1935-present.
 American marine biologist, explorer, author.
 Dedicated to protecting the ocean and its wildlife.

 Helen Thayer – 1937-present.
 New Zealand explorer, first woman explorer to travel to the magnetic North Pole (by sled) (at 50!)

 Aung San Suu Kyi – 1945 to present.
 Burman civil rights protestor, kept under house arrest for 20 years.
 Won Nobel Peace Prize.

 Arlene Blum – 1945 to present.
-American mountaineer and scientist, led an all-woman team to the first ascent of Annapurna in Himalayas.
+American mountaineer and environmental scientist, led an all-woman team to the first ascent of Annapurna in the Himalayas.